 It is worth using your inbound link analysis logs (if available from the network) to understand the page's traffic is being referred from.
 That way you can provide valuable information to the affiliate on the pages where there are links that need changing.

 I recently heard an OPM state that their client had initially only allowed for 1-month overlap of the networks to migrate, then cut that to one week.
 Many of those affiliates may not have read the email informing them of the change at that time.
 It is important to allow sufficient overlap time of at least a month for affiliates to change their links from the old program to the new tracking.

 It may be worth incentivising the affiliates to change links, perhaps with enhanced commissions for the overlap period.

 However well you have managed those affiliate link transfers to your new network, there will always be a few that don’t get changed.
 That’s many affiliate managers will tell themselves anyway – however, the reality can be a very different picture.

-From recent analysis of a selection of programs in several sectors and markets which migrated several years ago, there are still many thousands of affiliate websites with old links, now leading to a network 404 page!
+From a recent analysis of a selection of programs in several sectors and markets which migrated several years ago, there are still many thousands of affiliate websites with old links, now leading to a network 404 page!
 As an example, four years after moving from Rakuten’s Linkshare, Publisher Discovery data still shows over 20,000 affiliate websites with iTunes links!